IBM-Cloud/terraform-provider-ibm/website/docs/d/dl_routers.html.markdown

 Review the Attribute reference that you can access after your resource is created.

 - `cross_connect_routers` - (String) List of all the cross connect router details.
+	- `capabilities` - (String) Macsec and non-macsec capabilities for the router.
 	- `router_name` - (String) The name of the router.
 	- `total_connections` - (String) Count of existing Direct Link dedicated gateways on this router account.